decred/decred-release/cmd/dcrinstall/README.md

 process for the decred software.

-In install mode dcrinstall downloads the latest released binaries of dcrd, dcrwallet, dcrctl, and dcrticketbuyer for your operating system and platform, installs them, sets up the config files, and creates a wallet for you.
+In install mode dcrinstall downloads the latest released binaries of dcrd, dcrwallet, and dcrctl for your operating system and platform, installs them, sets up the config files, and creates a wallet for you.
 In upgrade mode, dcrinstall replaces your binaries with the latest copies but makes no changes to your configs.

 ## Upgrading an existing installation